 Need a tooth extraction?
 We can help

 If your tooth is causing extreme pain, sometimes the best thing to do is extract it.
-You may also need to get it removed due to crowding issues, or because the teeth are misaligned and causing problems.
 Before you make the decision to have an extraction, we’ll talk you through the alternatives to help you make up your mind.
 We’ll also discuss tooth replacement options with you once you’re on the road to recovery.

 How does a dentist extract a tooth?